winniethebear424/Smartphones-Based-Web-Development/README.md

 ## Take picture using camera:
 There are two dependencies we're going to use.
-(1) camera, which is used to handle everything related to camera, including accessing the camera and requesting permission.
+(1) camera, which is used to handle everything related to the camera, including accessing the camera and requesting permission.
-(2) fluttertoast, which is used for displaying message in a toast.
-Add the following in your pubspec.yml file.
+(2) fluttertoast, which is used for displaying a message in a toast.
+Add the following in the pubspec.yml file.